reeseschultz/ReeseUnityDemos/README.md

 ![Flocking demo.](/preview.gif)

-Unity packages and demos—emphasizing ECS, jobs and the Burst compiler—by me, Reese, and others!
+Unity packages and demos—emphasizing ECS, jobs and the Burst compiler—by me, [Reese](https://github.com/reeseschultz), and others!

+## Support

+Need support or software customization?
+[Read more about consulting with the maintainer, Reese, and other services he provides...](https://reese.codes)

 ## Packages